 Improving outlook with ADHD and dyslexia:

 One of the most challenging things for individuals with ADHD and dyslexia is feeling good about themselves.
 Their self-esteem and confidence are frequently low as they find it difficult with activities that their peers find those simple.
 Here are three ways you can help.

 Effort, not outcomes: Instead of outcomes, give your acquaintance reviews on the efforts they put into a task.
-A person with dyslexia and ADHD must work even harder than other students, but their efforts are not always rewarded in the form of a standard outcome.
-Knowing that their efforts are appreciated by you makes a significant difference in their self-esteem.
+A person with dyslexia and ADHD must work even harder than other students, but their efforts are not always rewarded in the form of an expected outcome.
+Knowing that you appreciate their efforts makes a significant difference in their self-esteem.

 See Also: Dyslexia and Adhd

 When learning about dyslexia and ADHD, one of the most common messages is that ‘early intervention is critical.’
 Of course, timely screening of any disorder is beneficial.
 However, if you discover you have dyslexia or ADHD, do not feel guilty.
-Never is it too late to get checked and receive the necessary treatment.
+It is never too late to get checked and receive the necessary treatment.